adriel83/ShanaBot/README.md

 # ShanaBot
-This is a test bot I made to improve my coding as a whole.
+This is a test music bot I made to improve my coding as a whole.
+It uses DiscordJS.